clarawong20/clarawong20/README.md

 - 👋 Hi, I’m @clarawong20
 - 👀 I’m interested in learning new languages and applying them through various applications.
 I hope to learn more about coding from hackathons, co-op experiences, and extracurriculars.
-- 🌱 I’m currently learning Python and JavaScript
+- 🌱 I’m currently learning C++ and JavaScript
 - 📫 How to reach me: email - clarawong20@gmail.com

 <!---